 - There is no third party, which means less distortion of results

-- You can see immediate reaction and emotions of every participant
+- You can see the immediate reaction and emotions of every participant

 Cons of personal interviews: